 Mr Davies said an area where the government had fallen short was housing.

-“This is the worst national housing crisis in living memory and it is clear that Australia needs more social housing,” he said.
+“This is the worst national housing crisis in living memory and it is clear that Australia needs more investment in public housing,” he said.

 A coalition of charities behind the national Everybody’s Home campaign is calling for at least 25,000 social homes to be build every year for the next 20 years.